Inventory accounting explained: methods, costs, and tax

 Inventory accounting gives you the financial visibility you need to run a product-based business confidently.
 Without it, you're guessing at profitability and risking compliance problems.

-• Tax compliance: Tax authorities require accurate inventory records to calculate taxable income, with Canada's Income Tax Act stipulating that for tax purposes, inventory must be valued at the cost at which it was acquired.
+- Tax compliance: The CRA requires accurate inventory records to calculate taxable income.
+Canada's Income Tax Act stipulates that inventory must be valued at cost or fair market value, whichever is lower.

-• Financial reporting: Lenders and investors expect proper inventory valuation on your balance sheet.
+- Financial reporting: Lenders and investors expect proper inventory valuation on your balance sheet before extending credit or funding.

-• Business valuation: If you ever sell your business, buyers will scrutinize your inventory records.
+- Business valuation: If you ever sell your business, buyers will scrutinize your inventory records closely.

-• Cash flow visibility: Understanding inventory value helps you manage working capital effectively.
+- Cash flow visibility: Understanding what's tied up in stock helps you manage working capital and avoid cash crunches.

 Skipping proper inventory accounting may save time in the short term, but it creates bigger problems when tax season arrives or when you need financing.